-Map 2933: Beeston Town Centre
+Map 29: Beeston Town Centre

-Policy 11: The Square, Beeston
+Policy 11: The Square Beeston

-The following site is allocated for mixed use, retail-led development, as shown on page 95 and the Policies Map:
+The following site is allocated for mixed use, retail-led development, as shown on Map 30 and the Policies Map:

-- Policy: 11 The Square, Beeston - 11.1 Phase 1 of the Town Centre redevelopment has recently been completed around The Square shopping precinct, including a new 24/7 gym and retail units.
-Beeston is one of the UK's leading areas in terms of public transport modernisation with the recent extension of the Nottingham Express Transit tram line and with a new bus and tram interchange in the town centre.
+- The Square, Beeston - 11.1 Phase 1 of the Town Centre redevelopment has recently been completed around The Square shopping precinct, including a new 24/7 gym and retail units.
+Beeston is one of the UK's leading areas in terms of public transport modernisation with the recent extension of the Nottingham Express Transit tram line and a new bus and tram interchange in the town centre.
 The second phase of The Square is allocated for development. - 11.2 The following key development requirements must be met.

-- 1. New Homes: - a) 100 132 homes (minimum). - 2.
-Connections and Highways: - a) Enhance the provision of clear, direct safe and attractive pedestrian and cycling links to surrounding areas (including Middle Street and Station Road). - 3.
-Green Infrastructure and Open Space: - a) Public realm enhancements improvements to the east (including the provision of seating and soft landscaping) to enhance the setting of the Conservation Area and quality of adjacent open space. - b) Ensure new open spaces form part of a network of spaces. - 4.
-New Facilities: - a) Cinema. - b) Emphasis on viable uses to encourage a vibrant evening economy such as food and drink and leisure uses. - c) Landmark Bbuildings which provide a gateway into Beeston from the south and tram/bus terminus to the southwest. - d) Ensure that development provides active frontages at Ground Floor level.
+- 1. New Homes: - a) 132 homes (minimum). - 2.
+Connections and Highways: - a) Enhance the provision of clear, direct, safe and attractive pedestrian and cycling links to surrounding areas (including Middle Street and Station Road). - 3.
+Green Infrastructure and Open Space: - a) Public realm improvements (including the provision of seating and soft landscaping) to enhance the setting of the Conservation Area and quality of adjacent open space. - b) Ensure new open spaces form part of a network of spaces. - 4.
+New Facilities: - a) Cinema. - b) Emphasis on viable uses to encourage a vibrant evening economy such as food and drink and leisure uses. - c) Landmark buildings which provide a gateway into Beeston from the south and tram/bus terminus to the southwest. - d) Ensure that development provides active frontages at Ground Floor level.